 This meta-analysis showed that the most effective psychotherapies were mindfulness therapies, relaxation, and cognitive-behavioral/exposure therapy (CBT).
 Whereas psychodynamic therapy, eye movement desensitization reprocessing (EMDR), and interpersonal therapy were not effective in reducing anxiety.
 Hypnotherapy studies were not included in the meta-analysis.

-Even physical exercise was able to reduce anxiety to an extent comparable to placebo pills and considered psychotherapies.
+Even physical exercise was able to reduce anxiety to an extent comparable to placebo pills and the considered psychotherapies.

 Hypnotherapy for Anxiety